N-HANS/N-HANS/README.md

 3. To test your model, __restore_path__ is set to the trained models, __--eval_seeds=test__ is also required.

-## Citation
-If you use N-HANS or any code from N-HANS in your research work, you are kindly asked to acknowledge the use of N-HANS in your publications.

 ## Authors and Contact information
 * Shuo Liu (shuo.liu@informatik.uni-augsburg.de)